Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

-**Safeguard**: Whenever you are about to take damage, safeguard activates and negates all damage taken.
-Once used it cannot be used again until 24 seconds pass.
+**Safeguard**: Once a round whenever you are about to take damage, safeguard activates and negates all damage taken.
+Once used it cannot be used again until 30 seconds pass.
 As long as safeguard is off cooldown, your spells deal 1d8 additional cold damage.

 **Mana**: You gain +5 maximum mana